ujvvar/num-guess/README.md

 # Number Guessing Game

-A heavily redesigned number guessing game based on a Codecademy project.
+A redesigned number guessing game based on a Codecademy project.

 ## How it looks